-In our opinion, the consolidated financial statements listed in the accompanying index, present fairly, in all material respects, the financial position of Microvision Inc. and its subsidiary at December 31, 2005 and

-December 31, 2004, and the results of their operations and their cash flows for each of the three years in the period ended December 31, 2005 in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements listed in the accompanying index, present fairly, in all material respects, the financial position of Microvision Inc. and its subsidiary at December 31, 2005 and December 31, 2004, and the results of their operations and their cash flows for each of the three years in the period ended December 31, 2005 in conformity with accounting principles generally accepted in the United States of America.
 In addition, in our opinion, the financial statement schedule listed in the accompanying index presents fairly, in all material respects, the information set forth therein when read in conjunction with the related consolidated financial statements.
-These financial statements and financial statements and financial statements and financial statements and financial statements schedule based on our audits.
-We conducted our audits of these statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+These financial statements and financial statement schedule are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these financial statements and financial statements and financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit of financial statements includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
+An audit of financial statements includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

 The accompanying consolidated financial statements have been prepared assuming that Microvision, Inc. will continue as a going concern.
-As more fully described in Note 1, the Company has incurred losses since inception, including a net loss of \$30.3 million for the year ended December 31, 2005 and its accumulated deficit was \$215.7 million at December 31, 2005.
+As more fully described in Note 1, the Company has incurred losses since inception, including a net loss of \$30.3 million for the year ended December 31, 2005 and its accumulated deficit was \$215.7 million at

+December 31, 2005.
 Additionally, the Company anticipates requiring additional financial resources to fund its operations at least through December 31, 2006.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
 Management's plans as to these matters are also described in Note 1.
 The financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities that may result from the outcome of this uncertainty.